EM-GUIDE/em-guide-site/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

-## Want to learn more?

-For more details on Astro and its capabilities, visit [the Astro documentation](https://docs.astro.build).
+For more details on Astro visit [the Astro documentation](https://docs.astro.build).